RianGoossens/BrainCrab/README.md

 Here are my upcoming tasks.
 - Refine repl, perhaps use crossterm or even ratatui?
 - Start working on a new programming language on top of Brainfuck.
-- Convert BFProgram and BFTrees back to BFTokens, and write BFTokens to a file.